AdaCore/training_material/courses/ada_essentials/240_tasking/01-intro.rst

 Process Communication
 -----------------------

+* Tasks can

-* Tasks can rendezvous with other tasks
+  * Rendezvous with other tasks

     * Via :ada:`entry` call
     * Data can be passed like in subprograms

+  * Wait for another task
+  * Block other tasks

 * Protected objects control data access